 Illinois Foster Parent and Retired Early Intervention Therapist Gets Honest in New Memoir

-Delkab, Illinois, January 2, 2023—Illinois foster parent and retired early intervention therapist, Patricia Ihm, is openly discussing the challenges and revelations in parenting the children that have come to her family through the child welfare system in her memoir, Isn’t That Enough?
+Delkab, Illinois, January 2, 2023—Illinois foster parent and retired early intervention therapist, Patty Ihm, is openly discussing the challenges and revelations in parenting the children that have come to her family through the child welfare system in her memoir, Isn’t That Enough?
 Musings of Motherhood and the Meaning of Life.
 Each journal entry reflects on the inner truth of what it’s like to care for children with early childhood trauma and provokes readers to open their minds about the impact of an imperfect system.

-With three biological children, six adopted, and 18 more she and her husband have offered their home to over time, Patricia seeks to validate the complex experiences of motherhood, meeting the audience wherever they are in their journey.
+With three biological children, six adopted, and 18 more she and her husband have offered their home to over time, Patty seeks to validate the complex experiences of motherhood, meeting the audience wherever they are in their journey.
 The memoir reinforces healing, preserves the importance of family, and confirms the beauty in all that is unknown.

-Patricia steps away from beekeeping, soap-making, and caring for over 20 chickens that roam her gardens to amplify her children, and herself, who give life to the farmette to which they all reside.
+Patty steps away from beekeeping, soap-making, and caring for over 20 chickens that roam her gardens to amplify her children, and herself, who give life to the farmette to which they all reside.
 Early in her book, she says, “I speak with the voice of a mother—biological, foster, and adoptive—to share my experiences of parenting, knowing well that there is much more still to unfold.”

 Isn’t That Enough? is a memoir for all families and all who have felt isolation and loneliness on their journey.
 It is for those still willing to try to find their identity despite adversity.
-Set to be released on January 17, 2023, with Our Galaxy Publishing, Patricia is hopeful the book will raise awareness, evoke conscious conversations, and provide support to those who need it most.
+Set to be released on January 17, 2023, with Our Galaxy Publishing, Patty is hopeful the book will raise awareness, evoke conscious conversations, and provide support to those who need it most.

 About Isn’t That Enough?
 Musings of Motherhood and the Meaning of Life